ChanSuri/MIRAS_IMU_Analysis/README.md

 ## Data

-The collected data can be found in the *data* directory.
+We simplified the raw data by using only one sensor on the arm and extract 4 patients data.

+Raw data:
-In this directory the data of 11 control subjects (A, B, C, D, E, F, G, H, I, J, K) can be found.
-From the left-handed subject G, data was collected from his right arm (GR) and his left arm (GL).
+Data was collected from his right arm (GR) and his left arm (GL).
 Further, the *draft* directory can be copied for collecting new data, since it contains the necessary structure and files for easy usage with the python scripts.
-There are also some additional directories (test, test_2, test_3) containing different test measurements of the sensors.

 In each directory there are: